Xi-CAM/Xi-cam/docs/source/index.rst

 of its dependencies.

-Follow the QuickStart_ guide to get started with installation and developing your first Xi-CAM plugin (covers GUIPlugin, Workflow, and OperationPlugins).
+Follow the QuickStart_ guide to get started with installation and exploring an example Xi-CAM plugin (covers GUIPlugin, Workflow, and OperationPlugins).

 For more detailed documentation, you may want to visit the following: